synac1/CMP167_59070/week11/src/README.md

 ## Sorting Algorithms
 #Bubble Sort

+As a human being how would you approach sorting the array below?
 {3, 5, 1, 4, 2, 3}

 1- look at first element and compare it with the one next to it